SuhanNShetty/SuhanNShetty.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. student at the École polytechnique fédérale de Lausanne ([EPFL](https://www.epfl.ch/en/)) and a research assistant at the [Idiap Research Institute](https://www.idiap.ch/en).
 I am doing my research at Robot Learning and Interaction group (RLI) under the supervision of [Dr.Sylvain Calinon](https://calinon.ch/).
+Currently, I am a research intern at [Disney Research Studios, Zurich](https://studios.disneyresearch.com/).

 My research in robotics lies at the intersection of data-efficient machine learning and control engineering.
 In particular, using **low-rank tensor approximation techniques** I am developing algorithms for Robot Control, Reinforcement Learning, and Motion Planning that were previously considered to be intractable.